-As an active national member of the American Federation of Radio and Television Artists SAG-AFTRA he currently serves on the local board plus a number of national committees.
+As an active national member of the American Federation of Radio and Television Artists SAG-AFTRA he currently serves on the national and local boards of the union, plus a number of national committees.

 Jack lives in Maryland with his wife, Colleen Allen, and two children, Robert and Annie.